brendancrebs/butler/specs/language_options.md

 - Type: string

 - Description: `standardLibrary` is a command to return an array of standard library dependencies for a language.
 This command should return a list of dependencies represented by a list of strings.
 Like the other options, this list should be piped to butler.
 Optionally, the user can supply whether the language version corresponding with the standard library dependencies has changed by returning a boolean `true` or `false` as the first value of the list.
 If a language version has changed, a full build will be triggered.

-- Example:
+- Config Example:

 ```yaml
 dependencyCommands: